frandiox/vitedge/docs/getting-started.md

 ## Requirements

-Vitedge relies on native ES Modules.
+- Vitedge relies on native ES Modules.
 Therefore, during development, it is recommended using Node version `>=14`, but `12.x` should also work in production.
+- Currently, Vitedge supports Vue and React.
+For other frameworks, please open feature requests.

 ## Installation